annleefores/cruddur/journal/week0.md

 ## CloudWatch Alarm

-Notifies when cost threshold is breached.
+>Notifies when the cost threshold is exceeded.

-Manage Billing Alerts is the old method used to alert about spend newer one is budgets.
+Manage Billing Alerts is an old method for alerting about spending; the newer one is budgets.

 10 alarms are free under free tier